 A PARTNERSHIP OF NORFOLK CLERKS

-Julie first became involved in Parish Councils in 2005 when she successfully applied for the vacancy of Clerk in her home village, Tasburgh.
+Julie first became involved in Parish Councils in 2005 when she took on the role of clerk to Tasburgh Parish Council.
 She quickly absorbed the training available working her way through ‘Working With Your Council’ and gaining her CiLCA in 2008.
 During her time at Tasburgh she was instrumental in a £50,000 playground refurbishment project and secured funding for and managed a project to convert a disused, charity owned field into a nature reserve which has since won two awards.
-She also managed Tasburgh in securing Quality Parish Council Status.
-She now clerks for Saxlingham Nethergate and Newton Flotman Parish Councils and was delighted to win Smaller Council Clerk of the Year in 2012.
-Julie has also undertaken locum work for councils in urgent need of clerking services, allowing them to continue functioning and assisting them in the recruitment of their new clerk.
+She now clerks for Saxlingham Nethergate and clerked for Newton Flotman Parish Council for many years until 2022.

-Sara in a member of the Norfolk Society of Local Council Clerks.
+Sara in a member of the Society of Local Council Clerks.
 She doesn’t have much 'spare' time as when she is not clerking she will be found in her jodhpurs riding and caring for her horses!